MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-dynamics-365-ai-sales.md

     > ![Predictive forecasting model is created](media/predictive-forecasting-model-created.png "Predictive forecasting model is created")

     The Predictive forecasting model is created and ready to use in your organization.

+> [!NOTE]
+> For more information about Predictive forecasting, see [Predictive forecast](../sales/d365-ai-business-performance.md#preview-predictive-forecast).

 <!--
 ### (Optional) Uninstall the Sales insights add-on